On your way through the Generic Extractor tutorial, you have learned about

 sub-resource too:

-.
-If you examine the sample response,
+).
+If you examine the sample response

-it looks like this:
+after running the test endpoint, it looks like this:

-If you use no dataField
+If you use JSON configuration with no dataField

 like in the above configuration and run it, you will obtain a table like this: